learn-co-curriculum/dsc-data-viz-cumulative-lab/README.md

 ## Level Up (Optional)
-This summative lab should take you about an hour and a half to complete.
+This cumulative lab should take you about an hour and a half to complete.
 If you're done much more quickly than that and are not behind in the course, feel free to deepen your knowledge by completing any or all of the following tasks until you run out of time (creating a relevant visualization for each):

 * **When counting words, skip** ***stopwords***
   * Stopwords are commonly-occurring words that NLP analysts often disregard.
 Most of the top 25 words in our current version are stopwords ("the", "and", etc.).
 Try redoing both the histogram and the horizontal bar chart with stopwords removed